 The Samaritan Center's "Attitude of Gratitude" program helps our students learn that no one is entitled, that we each have much to be grateful for, and that everyone's lives are enriched when we share our time, talents and treasures with those less who are less fortunate.

 This school year, we are sharing with three local organizations in various ways:

-House of Hope: Our students are collecting non-perishable food throughout April and May to donate to the House of Hope.
-These spring months are particularly critical for area food banks, because most of our resident snowbirds have returned home and their supply shelves are bare.
+House of Hope: Our students are collecting non-perishable food on April 30 to donate to the House of Hope.
+The spring months are particularly critical for area food banks, because most of our resident snowbirds have returned home and their supply shelves are bare.